karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 ---
 title: "Getting started with OpenTelemetry and distributed tracing in .NET"
-date: 2023-09-25T12:41:51+02:00
+date: 2024-04-16T09:30:51+02:00
 tags: ["opentelemetry", "tracing", "jaeger", "dotnet", "csharp"]
-description: "OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
-On today's post I'm going to show you how you can start using OTEL and distributed tracing with .NET."
+description: "OpenTelemetry is a collection of APIs, SDKs, tools, and integrations designed for the creation and management of telemetry data, including traces, metrics, and logs.
+In today's post, I'm going to demonstrate how you can begin using OpenTelemetry (OTEL) and distributed tracing with .NET."
 draft: false
 ---

 > **Just show me the code**
 > As always, if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/opentelemetry-tracing-demo)

-This post was written over a year and a half ago, and since then, there have been several breaking changes in the OpenTelemetry .NET SDK.
-It's time to update it to reflect the current state of OpenTelemetry.
+This post was written over a year and a half ago, and since then, there have been several updates to the OpenTelemetry .NET SDK.
+Additionally, a new version of the .NET framework has been released.
+It's time to update this post to reflect the current state of OpenTelemetry.

-OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
-This post will solely focus on tracing.
+OpenTelemetry is a collection of APIs, SDKs, tools, and integrations designed for the creation and management of telemetry data, such as traces, metrics, and logs.
+This post will focus exclusively on tracing.
-From my standpoint, there are at least **four main concepts** about tracing and OpenTelemetry that you need to know.
+From my perspective, there are at least **four main concepts** about tracing and OpenTelemetry that you need to understand.

 # **Span and Activities**